powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 ```
 You need to change the path to the file containing the boundary files.

-Then, the parameters for the path of the CGMES file have to be specified:
+Then, the paths of the CGMES file (IGMs and PEVF) have to be specified:
 ```yaml
 balances-adjustment-validation-parameters:
   data-exchanges-path: path-to-PEVF